data-hound/Capsnet-with-scikeras-tutorial/README.md

 # Capsnet-with-scikeras-Tutorial
 A colab notebook template to create a Multi-Input-Multi-Output Estimator using Sci-Keras and wrap it around a CapsNet Model to train the model using GridSearchCV hyperparmeter tuning.
+Read more about scikeras at: https://scikeras.readthedocs.io/en/latest/index.html

 ## The peculiar features of CapsNet that make the implementation non-trivial
 - Capsule Layer - which is a non-conventional layer type, hence, user defined